 - not overly advised (which we’ll get into later).

-As stated above, the grill comes with the T-O-Y-O-T-A letters that mount to the pre-drilled holes in the center bar of the grill.
+As stated above, the grille comes with the T-O-Y-O-T-A letters that mount to the pre-drilled holes in the center bar of the grille.

 It turned out great in the end, but the path to doing something “custom” is never easy and maybe just blacking out the T-O-Y-O-T-A letters would have been easier!